 The basic daily care fee for residential aged care is set by the government and is based on approximately 85 per cent of the single maximum pension.
 Therefore, every six months, in line with the pension, the basic daily care fee will also increase.

 The McKellar Centre provides a free trust account service for all residents.
-Items such as newspapers, telephones, hairdressing, kiosk purchases and pharmacy can be charged to your trust account to reducing the need for resident cash holdings.
+Items such as pharmacy, newspapers, telephones, hairdressing, and kiosk purchases can be charged to your trust account to reduce the need for resident cash holdings.

-If you are currently in receipt of a couple’s pension, the resident and spouse will now both be entitled to single pensions, due to the fact you are separated on medical grounds.
+If the resident receives a couple’s pension, the resident and spouse may both be entitled to single pensions, due to being separated on medical grounds.

 Understanding costs can be daunting but it is a very important factor when considering which aged care service you choose for yourself or your loved one.
 Contact your accountant or financial planner for further information.
 You can also contact an aged care financial advisor for more specific information.
-The staff at the McKellar Centre would be happy to provide you with a list of appropriate aged care financial planners, and to assist you with any questions you may have should you choose the McKellar Centre.
+The staff at the McKellar Centre are happy to provide you with a list of appropriate aged care financial planners, and to assist you with any questions you may have should you choose the McKellar Centre.

 McKellar Centre, 45 - 95 Ballarat Road, North Geelong 3215